Chart Color Schemes

 Roxby Downs faces educational challenges, with performance metrics placing it in the bottom quartile of areas assessed nationally

-The area's university qualification rate is 16.2%, significantly lower than the Australian average of 30.4%.
-This presents both a challenge and an opportunity for targeted educational initiatives.
-Bachelor degrees are most common at 11.5%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.6%).
-Trade and technical skills are prominent, with 46.7% of residents aged 15+ holding vocational credentials - advanced diplomas (7.7%) and certificates (39.0%).
+The area has university qualification rates of 16.2%, significantly lower than the Australian average of 30.4%.
+Bachelor degrees are the most common at 11.5%, followed by postgraduate qualifications (3.1%) and graduate diplomas (1.6%).
+Vocational credentials are prevalent, with 46.7% of residents aged 15+ holding them, including advanced diplomas (7.7%) and certificates (39.0%).
+Educational participation is high, with 34.4% of residents currently enrolled in formal education, comprising 17.6% in primary, 7.9% in secondary, and 2.5% in tertiary education.

 Frequently Asked Questions - Education